Princess Charlotte of Wales (born 2015): Upbringing

+Official appearances

-Following the death of Elizabeth II on 8 September 2022, Charlotte's grandfather acceded to the throne as Charles III, and Charlotte became third in line to the throne.
-She and her brothers occasionally accompany their parents on royal engagements, overseas tours, and diplomatic visits.
+Charlotte accompanied her parents and siblings to her great-grandmother Elizabeth II's Platinum Jubilee celebrations in June 2022.
+Elizabeth died on 8 September 2022, and Charlotte's grandfather became king.
+She accordingly became third in line to the throne.
+Charlotte attended the Queen's state funeral on 19 September 2022 and her grandfather's coronation on 6 May 2023.
+In August 2026, she and her siblings accompanied their parents to the Commonwealth Games in Glasgow, Scotland.

 Public image

-Despite the efforts of her parents to keep their children from public view, photographs and public appearances of Charlotte continue to cause media frenzies.
+Despite the efforts of her parents to keep their children from public view, photographs and public appearances of Charlotte continue to attract media attention.
 Shopping statistics and polls among parents show that Charlotte is a major children's style icon.
 Brand Finance previously estimated that she will be worth more than £3 billion to the British economy throughout her lifetime.
-In August 2023, Reader's Digest estimated her lifetime worth to the British economy at $4.6 billion or £3.6 billion.

 Title and styles

 Charlotte is a British princess with the official style and title "Her Royal Highness Princess Charlotte of Wales".
 Before her father was created Prince of Wales on 9 September 2022, Charlotte was styled "Her Royal Highness Princess Charlotte of Cambridge".